huggingface/blog/1b-sentence-embeddings.md

 ### Multiple Negative Ranking Loss

 The parameters from the composition module are usually learned using a self-supervised objective.
 For the project, we used a contrastive training method illustrated in the figure below.
-We constitute a dataset with sentence pairs $(a_i, p_i)$ such that sentences from the pair have a close meaning.
+We constitute a dataset with sentence pairs \( (a_i, p_i) \) such that sentences from the pair have a close meaning.
 For example, we consider pairs such as (query, answer-passage), (question, duplicate_question),(paper title, cited paper title).
-Our model is then trained to map pairs $(a_i , p_i)$ to close vectors while assigning unmatched pairs $(a_i , p_j), i \neq j$ to distant vectors in the embedding space.
+Our model is then trained to map pairs \( (a_i , p_i) \) to close vectors while assigning unmatched pairs \( (a_i , p_j), i \neq j \) to distant vectors in the embedding space.
 This training method is also called training with in-batch negatives, InfoNCE or NTXentLoss.

 ![snippet](assets/32_1b_sentence_embeddings/contrastive_1.png)